SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/components.md

 ## Services

 TrayApp controls.
-The Tray Application is a separate application used for handling diary event notifications etc.
+The Tray Application is a separate application used for handling diary event notifications and so on.

 ## WebParts